Ganesha: Buddhi (Intelligence)

 Ganesha is considered to be the Lord of letters and learning.
-In Sanskrit, the word buddhi is an active noun that is variously translated as intelligence, wisdom, or intellect.
-The concept of buddhi is closely associated with the personality of Ganesha, especially in the Puranic period, when many stories stress his cleverness and love of intelligence.
+In Sanskrit, the word buddhi is an active noun that can be translated as intelligence, wisdom, or intellect.
+The concept of buddhi is closely associated with Ganesha's personality, especially during the Puranic period, as many stories emphasize his cleverness and love of learning and intelligence.
 One of Ganesha's names in the Ganesha Purana and the Ganesha Sahasranama is Buddhipriya.
-This name also appears in a list of 21 names at the end of the Ganesha Sahasranama that Ganesha says are especially important.
-The word priya can mean "fond of", and in a marital context it can mean "lover" or "husband", so the name may mean either "Fond of Intelligence" or "Buddhi's Husband".
+This name also appears among the 21 names at the end of the Ganesha Sahasranama that Ganesha notes as especially important.
+The word priya can mean "fond of," and in a marital context, can mean "lover" or "husband."
+Therefore, the name may mean either "Fond of Intelligence" or "Buddhi's Husband."

 Om

 Ganesha, Chola period, early 13th century.

 Ganesha is identified with the Hindu mantra Om.
 The term ' (Om is his form), when identified with Ganesha, refers to the notion that he personifies the primal sound.
 The Ganapati Atharvashirsa attests to this association.
 Chinmayananda translates the relevant passage as follows:

 (O Lord Ganapati!)
 You are (the Trimurti) Brahma, Vishnu, and Mahesa.
 You are Indra.
 You are fire [Agni] and air [].
 You are the sun [] and the moon [Chandrama].
 You are Brahman.
 You are (the three worlds) Bhuloka [earth], Antariksha-loka [space], and Swargaloka [heaven].
 You are Om.
 (That is to say, You are all this).

 Some devotees see similarities between the shape of Ganesha's body in iconography and the shape of Om in the Devanāgarī and Tamil scripts.